Home Warranty When Buying a House: Buyer & Seller Guide

 Frequently Asked Questions

-Who typically pays for a home warranty when buying a house?
+Who typically pays for a home warranty when buying a house in 2026?

-Either party can pay for a home warranty, but it's most commonly paid by the seller as an incentive to buyers.
-In 2026, seller-paid warranties cost $500-$700 on average and help properties stand out in competitive markets.
-Buyers may purchase their own coverage when sellers don't offer it, or real estate agents sometimes provide warranties as closing gifts.
-The arrangement is negotiable and should be specified in the purchase agreement.
+Either party can pay, but the arrangement is fully negotiable and depends on local market conditions.
+In 2026's more balanced housing market, sellers are increasingly willing to pay for warranties (typically $400 to $700) as a buyer incentive.
+Buyers may purchase their own coverage when sellers don't offer it, and real estate agents sometimes provide warranties as closing gifts.
+The arrangement should always be specified in the purchase agreement.

 How long does it take for home warranty coverage to start after closing?